samajayi13/Stubank-application/README.md

 ### Information on StuBank PLC
 As StuBank PLC are a new organisation, they have no branding guidelines.
 They want something that stands out and is unique.

+## Implementation

+We will be using a Tomcat Server and a MySQL database to implement the application.